JohayerChowdury/NewsAggregator/README.md

   python -m venv venv
   ```
 - This will create a folder named `venv` in the project directory.
-- If you already have a folder dedicated to the virtual environment, please delete the folder after you pulled in new code.
+- **NOTE**: If you already have a folder (named `venv`) or else dedicated to the virtual environment, please delete the folder after new downloads (in step 3).
 You will need to run this command succesfully to continue.

 #### 6. **Activate the Virtual Environment**